 What do we do?

-We meet on the third Thursday of each month (except January and December) to hear speakers on a range of topics.
+We meet on the third Sunday of each month (except January and December) at the Wynnum Library, 145 Florence Street, Wynnum, to hear speakers on a range of topics.
 The stories are told of our first aboriginal occupiers, the European pioneers and the early social, educational and administrative developments that came to make Wynnum, Manly, Lota, Moreton Bay and south east Queensland the place it is today.
 Visitors are always welcome to attend these meetings.

 We also hold Heritage Tours to various places of interest in south-east Queensland.
 These tours take place usually on a Saturday 2 to 3 times a year.